Eco-Flow/synteny/README.md

 * `docker` - This profile uses the container software Docker when running the pipeline.
 This container software requires root permissions so is used when running on cloud infrastructure or your local machine (depending on permissions). **Please Note:** You must have Docker installed to use this profile.
 * `singularity` - This profile uses the container software Singularity when running the pipeline.
 This container software does not require root permissions so is used when running on on-premise HPCs or you local machine (depending on permissions). **Please Note:** You must have Singularity installed to use this profile.
+* `apptainer` - This profile uses the container software Apptainer when running the pipeline.
+This container software does not require root permissions so is used when running on on-premise HPCs or you local machine (depending on permissions). **Please Note:** You must have Apptainer installed to use this profile.

 ### Optional Profiles

 * `local` - This profile is used if you are running the pipeline on your local machine.
+* `aws_batch` - This profile is used if you are running the pipeline on AWS utilising the AWS Batch functionality. **Please Note:** You must use the `Docker` profile with with AWS Batch.
 * `test` - This profile is used if you want to test running the pipeline on your infrastructure. **Please Note:** You do not provide any input parameters if this profile is selected but you still provide a container profile.

 ## Custom Configuration